tunmsk/nextgen-facebook/readme.txt

 	* Added a warning if The SEO Framework's Knowledge Graph is enabled.
 	* Added support for The SEO Framework's custom canonical URL (Pro version).
 	* Added a hook for 'the_seo_framework_current_object_id' coming in The SEO Framework v2.6.2 (Pro version).
+	* Added top-level schema.org/CreativeWork to the available Schema types.
 * *Bugfixes*
 	* None
 * *Developer Notes*